minahilx/BlobAnimationUsingCSS/README.md

 # ImageBlobAnimationUsingCSS

 A visually dynamic project that showcases the artistry of a self-created animated blob using CSS.

-Features:
+Features include:

 Custom Blob Animation: Self-created animated blob using CSS.

 Fluid Motion: The blob gracefully transitions between shapes and sizes.